 Vertex’s most important competitors will be Sarepta, Solid Biosciences, Pfizer and Wave Life Sciences, but numerous others are waiting in the wings too.
 This is quite the turnaround from just a few years ago, as the life sciences investor Brad Loncar pointed out yesterday.

-Having launched Exondys 51 Sarepta is now awaiting US approval of its second exon-skipper, golodirsen, In the gene therapy space that Vertex is entering, meanwhile, Sarepta’s biggest immediate hope is the microdystrophin project SRP-9001, while the first data from Pfizer’s PF-06939926, acquired with Bamboo Therapeutics for $150m, are due later this month.
+Having launched Exondys 51 Sarepta is now awaiting US approval of its second exon-skipper, golodirsen, in the gene therapy space that Vertex is entering.
+Sarepta’s biggest immediate hope is the microdystrophin project SRP-9001, while the first data from Pfizer’s PF-06939926, acquired with Bamboo Therapeutics for $150m, are due later this month.

 Vertex said that along with DMD it would be seeking to develop treatments for myotonic dystrophy type 1, another muscle function disorder that has a different genetic cause.
 The competitor pipeline here is much thinner, with clinical projects comprising AMO Pharma’s AMO-02 and Ionis’s baliforsen, and Avidity Biosciences, Expansion Therapeutics and Audentes working on preclinical assets.